-Currently Associate Medical Director for Research at St Georges Hospital and Reader in Hepatology, he publishes extensively in peer-reviewed journals and lectures at international meetings.
+Currently Associate Medical Director for Research at St Georges Hospital and reader in hepatology, he publishes extensively in peer-reviewed journals and lectures at international meetings.
 He was awarded the Dame Sheila Sherlock Research Medal for his research in liver disease.
-Dr Forton is a keen advocate of evidence-based medicine and continues to be a leading investigator in clinical trials of novel treatments in a range of liver diseases.
+Professor Forton is a keen advocate of evidence-based medicine and continues to be a leading investigator in clinical trials of novel treatments in a range of liver diseases.
 He is a founding partner at the London Gastroenterology Partnership and consults privately at Parkside Hospital and Spire St Anthony's, all in London.
 He complies with insurance company fee schedules.